CMHAAorg/cmhaa-website/site/content/about.md

         exec_board_name: Vicki Forbes
         exec_board_image: img/img_0747.jpg
         exec_board_title: Program Director, Corporate Mental Health Alliance Australia
-        exec_board_quote: I think good mental health comes through being seen, heard and valued for who are you - and for the contribution you can make - in any setting.
+        exec_board_quote: I think good mental health comes from knowing that you are seen and heard for who you are, and valued for the contribution you can make, wherever you are.
+The workplace is one of those places.
 It's that simple, and at the same time, complex.
         exec_board_linkedin: https://www.linkedin.com/in/vickiforbes/
     our_board_exec_image: img/vicki-forbes.jpg
     our_board_exec_quote: '**Quote "**Lorem ipsum dolor sit amet, consectetur